PUBLISHED15 Oct 2020

 - While many found the film confronting, it was praised for the compassionate way the women’s stories were shared.
 The film’s messages of resilience and courage moved audiences who felt empowered by the collective story-telling and healing.

-“This is an amazing documentary describing the journey of the 4 women who suffered torment and abuse before coming to Australia.
+“This is an amazing documentary describing the journey of the four women who suffered torment and abuse before coming to Australia.
 Ros Horin has portrayed their plight in such a sensitive and compassionate way whilst revealing the horrendous abuse they suffered”

 - The story of these four women has helped empower survivors of sexual assault: many audience members reported that the film empowered them to tell their own stories of trauma and abuse, some for the first time.
 At almost every performance of either the play or the film, one or more people shared their own experience.
 This has impacted positively on healing and dignity in these audience members.